noprom/R-in-action/README.md

 # R-in-action
-My data science learning process in R.
+My implementation on R in action.
-# Hope to learn from R